OrdinaryMagician/saya_m/README.md

 One of the spellcards that got **Saya** banned from duels.
 The amount of projectiles on display is said to be so dense it's practically impossible to avoid without extreme luck.

-Primary fire directs the barrage towards everything in front of you, while secondary fire, will instead cause the barrage to swirl in every direction.

 It really is just too much, no wonder people refuse to duel her.

 ### Spellcard: Radiant Sign "Aureous Flare"